-Chamber Music America’s Classical Commissioning Program provides grants for the commissioning and performance of new works by American composers to professional U.S.-based presenters and ensembles whose programming includes Western European and/or non-Western classical and contemporary music.
+Chamber Music America’s Classical Commissioning Program provides grants to professional U.S.-based presenters and ensembles whose programming includes Western European and/or non-Western classical and contemporary music.
+Grants are provided for the commissioning and performance of new works by American composers.
 The program supports works scored for 2–10 musicians performing one per part, composed in any of the musical styles associated with contemporary classical music.

 The Board of Directors of Chamber Music America has made diversity, inclusion, and equity a primary focus of the organization's work.
 CMA seeks to fulfill its vision for the future, where people of all races, religions, genders, and abilities are able to fully participate in the performance, presentation, and enjoyment of the many styles of small ensemble music.
-CMA’s Board of Directors has adopted the acronym ALAANA (African, Latinx, Asian, Arab, and Native American) for use in its equity focus.
+CMA’s Board of Directors has adopted the acronym ALAANA (African/Black, Latinx, Asian/South Asian, Arab/Middle Eastern, and Native American) for use in its equity focus.
 Read CMA’s Statement of Commitment to Diversity, Inclusion, and Equity.

-Women and ALAANA composers have historically been under-represented in the Classical Commissioning Program.
-Given its commitment to equitable grant making, CMA’s goal is to award a majority of the grants to ensembles and presenters who apply with women and ALAANA composers.
+ALAANA and women composers have historically been under-represented in the Classical Commissioning Program.
+Given its commitment to equitable grant making, CMA’s goal is to award a majority of the grants to ensembles and presenters who apply with ALAANA, women, and gender non-conforming composers.

 - All applications must be complete and submitted by the deadline using the online system.

 - The composer and any guest artists must be confirmed at the time application.

 - The applicant serves as the main contact for the application and the grant, if funded.

 - Create a free Submittable account or log-in to your existing Submittable account.

 - You may type directly into the online form or draft your responses in an offline document and cut/paste your information into the online application.